Noncommutative homological mirror functor: Sklyanin algebras as Weak Maurer-Cartan relations

 Note that a priori the weakly unobstructed relations from Lagrangian Floer theory are only defined around the large volume limit $\tau \to i \infty$.
 It follows from the above proposition that they are well-defined over the global moduli.
 We will prove that $(a:b:c)$ satisfies the mirror elliptic curve equation $W_0=0$ later.

-Consequently, the mirror noncommutative algebra is the Sklyanin algebra with coefficients $a,b,c$ and, at $u_0:=\frac{1}{2} + \frac{\tau}{6}$ (i.e. $t=0$ and $\lambda=1/2$) the algebra recovers the usual polynomial algebra, since $a(u_0) = - b(u_0)$ and $c (u_0)=0$.
+Consequently, the mirror noncommutative algebra is the Sklyanin algebra with coefficients $a,b,c$ and, at $u_0:=\frac{1}{2} + \frac{\tau}{6}$ (i.e. $t=0$ and $\lambda=-1$) the algebra recovers the usual polynomial algebra, since $a(u_0) = - b(u_0)$ and $c (u_0)=0$.
 This finishes the proof of (1) of Theorem \ref{thm:mainthm333}.

+We finish the section by explaining briefly a geometric meaning of the weal Maurer-Cartan relations.
+Intuitively speaking, weak Maurer-Cartan relations are needed to ensure the well-definedness of the potential $W$.
+Namely, if $W$ is given by the counting of polygons passing through a generic point $p$, then we want the counting to be independent of the position of $p$.
+In actual computation of $W$ (Section \ref{subsec:wspot333}), we will use a different type of representatives of a generic point, but here we temporarily choose a point $p$ as in Figure \ref{fig:333intronew} to illustrate the geometric meaning of weak Maurer-Cartan relation.

+When $p$ moves from one segment to the other along a straight line, passing through a corner labelled $X$, the set of polygons that intersect $p$ before, get changed into another family of polygons afterward and their difference gives the coefficient $h_{\bar{X}}$ below.
+For $\bL_0$, these two sets are related by anti-symplectic involution at $X$, and actually the signed counting remains invariant.
+But if we consider $\bL_t$ (blue lines), and move $p$ as before, it is easy to see that the corresponding two set of polygons cannot be identified.
+For example, two small blue triangles sharing a vertex $X$, have different areas, and hence cannot be identified.
+But in a noncommutative setting, the total difference across $X$, given by $h_{\bar{X}}$, will define a weak Maurer-Cartan relation which is set to be zero after taking quotient.

-\subsection{Noncommutative potential}
+\section{Noncommutative potential}

-We next compute the (noncommutative) mirror superpotential $W_{(\lambda,t)}$ for $(\mathbb{L}_t,\lambda)$, by suitable count of (holomorphic) triangles.
-We pick a representative of the point class of $\mathbb{L}_t$ and we count the number of triangles passing through this representative (hence one triangle can contribute several times).
+We next compute the (noncommutative) potential function $W_{(\lambda,t)}$ for $(\mathbb{L}_t,\lambda)$, by suitable counts of (holomorphic) triangles.
+From the weak Maurer-Cartan equation, the potential function $W_{(\lambda,t)}$ can be read off by intersecting the contributing holomorphic polygons (in this case triangles) with the point class.

+We will pick a representative of the point class of $\mathbb{L}_t$ and we count the number of triangles passing through this representative (hence one triangle can contribute several times depending on the position of intersection).
 Note that the configuration of Lagrangians in the universal cover changes for various choice of $t$'s (even topologically).
 Let us first assume $-\frac{1}{3}< t <\frac{1}{3}$ so that the topological type of $\bL_t$ remains the same as in Figure \ref{fig:333intronew}.

 To represent the point class, we put a marked point on each minimal segment of $\mathbb{L}_t$ bounded by two self intersection points.
 Since we have six such segments, each marked point represents $1/6$ of the point class, i.e. $\frac{1}{6} PD(\be_\bL)$.
-Thus total contribution of a triangle is $\frac{1}{6}$ of the number of the number of marked points, or equivalently, $\frac{1}{6}$ of the number of segments in the boundary of the triangle.
+Thus total contribution of a triangle is $\frac{1}{6}$ of the number of marked points, or equivalently, $\frac{1}{6}$ of the number of segments in the boundary of the triangle.
+See Figure \ref{fig:onesixth}.